sfigg/commercialization-public/design/device-experiences/wi-fi-power-management-for-modern-standby-platforms.md

 The Wi-Fi device and Wi-Fi miniport driver must support D0 packet coalescing, which is a feature that enables the Wi-Fi device to batch common, low-priority network packets for batched retrieval by the SoC.
 This feature reduces the overall quantity and frequency of core chipset interrupts so that the SoC can stay longer in lower-power states, thereby extending battery life.
 The Wi-Fi miniport driver advertises support for D0 packet coalescing by setting several values in the [**NDIS\_RECEIVE\_FILTER\_CAPABILITIES**](https://msdn.microsoft.com/library/windows/hardware/ff566864) structure.

-The following table summarizes the D0 packet-coalescing capabilities that the Wi-Fi device is required to support and the Wi-Fi miniport driver is required to report.
+The following list of members summarizes the D0 packet-coalescing capabilities that the Wi-Fi device is required to support and the Wi-Fi miniport driver is required to report.
 The Wi-Fi miniport driver must specify these capabilities in the **NDIS\_RECEIVE\_FILTER\_CAPABILITIES** structure.
-Each row of the table shows the minimum value required for a particular member of this structure.
+For each member, the list shows the minimum value required for a particular member of this structure.
 NDIS will send [OID\_RECEIVE\_FILTER\_SET\_FILTER](https://msdn.microsoft.com/library/windows/hardware/ff569795) requests to the Wi-Fi miniport driver to set the packet-coalescing filters.
 The packet-coalescing filters indicate which packets are required to be batched in a coalescing buffer on the Wi-Fi device.

 <dl>
     <dt style="margin: 0 0 0 1.3em;">